 Planting hydrangeas in pots and urns create a beautiful splash of color on porches, patios and other hardscape surfaces.
 With just a little care, hydrangeas grow very contently contained in outdoor pots!
 Now is a great time to get planting!
 Here’s how to plant and care for them.

-Two years ago we planted these gorgeous Endless Summer hydrangeas on our back patio and had a spectacular show of blooms into late fall.
+We planted these gorgeous Endless Summer hydrangeas on our back patio and had a spectacular show of blooms into late fall.
 These actually wintered over in the planters!

 Here are a few things you can do to ensure a season of amazing blooming hydrangeas: